skpak24/Acme-Widgets/README.md

 # Help

-* One time I opened the database file (jobs.db) and then the database got corrupted so you should probably avoid that
+* One time I opened the database file (jobs.db) and then the database got massively corrupted so you should probably avoid that